confluentinc/ksql/docs/concepts/time-and-windows.rst

 which occur at particular times.
 Three important times in a record's life cycle are *Event-time*, *Ingestion-time*, and *Processing-time*.

-Representing time consistently enables aggregation operations o streams, like SUM, that have time boundaries.
+Representing time consistently enables aggregation operations on streams, like SUM, that have time boundaries.

-KSQL and Kafka Streams support the following notions of time:
+KSQL supports the following notions of time:

 Event-time
     The time when a record is created by the data source.
 Achieving event-time